navkar/Predictions/README.md

 * Democratic movement in China.
 * Beginning of small sized governments.
 * Self-soverign individual (try developing and practicing your self sovereignty)
-* New political parties in USA.
+* Emergence of new political parties in USA.
 Possible end of GOP.
 * AI generated images/videos and robots.
 AI will be able to draw out any image that you can describe with words.
 * Invisible realm discovery (dark matter) is a possibility
 * Healing thru Meditation and mind-body changes will be in vogue due to new frequencies discovery.